maincode-org/code-snippets/README.md

 # Handy code snippet collection for any occasion
-For details on each piece of code, please see the individual Readme files in the subfolders.
+For details on each piece of code or npm package, please see the individual Readme files in the subfolders.